-The source of data for this analysis was the Norman Lear Center Script Database, which includes transcripts for over 141,000 pieces of scripted content from television and films.
+The source of data for this analysis was the Norman Lear Center Script Database.

-To identify the frequency of representations of domestic work over time, we searched the database for mentions of each keyword from 1910 - 2020.
+To identify the frequency of representations of domestic work over time, we searched the database for mentions of each keyword from 1910-2020.

 Keywords were analyzed by frequency of mentions, number of pieces of content that included mentions, and the decades in which the mentions took place.